selivan/selivan.github.io/_posts/2019-06-18-logstash-parse-naxsi-logs.md

 tags: [logstash,grok,nginx,naxsi]
 ---

-[Naxsi](https://github.com/nbs-system/naxsi) Web Application Firewall by [nbs-system](https://www.nbs-system.com/en/) prints it's error messages to nginx error log.
+[Naxsi](https://github.com/nbs-system/naxsi) open-source Web Application Firewall by [nbs-system](https://www.nbs-system.com/en/) prints it's error messages to nginx error log.

 Here is Logstash config to parse it.
 I tried making it complaint to [Elastic Common Schema](https://www.elastic.co/guide/en/ecs/current/) - open specification on set of fields to use when storing logs and metrics in Elasticsearch.